lauraboeschoten/D3I_JOSS_paper/paper.md

 ### Data visualization

-After data extraction and potential further processing, the data is shown on screen to the participants, as such that they can inspect it prior to donation.
+After data extraction and potential further processing, the data is shown on screen for the participants to review, prior to the actual donation.
+This is done to give participant insight into what is being shared, and cloud also allow for more autonomy over what data is shared exactly.

+The app ships with a table that allows participants to remove individual rows prior to donation, or to even allow for tables to be removed completely.
+These options can particularly be useful if you are working with very sensitive data, such as raw private messages.

+Custom UI elements can be defined that make other interactions or visualizations possible.

 **Niek, volgens mij was het iets dat de data in een pandas dataframe werd gestopt en zo kon laten zien, kun jij hier meer over vertellen?
 En ook hoe een visualisatie van evt een histogram oid zou werken?**

-The participant can have more autonomy over what data is shared exactly, by allowing them to remove individual rows from a table, or to even allow for tables to be removed completely.
-These options can particularly be useful if you are working with very sensitive data, such as raw private messages.

 ### Data storage